Statistics of Nursing Home Abuse

 Morris Law in the Myrtle Beach Area

 At Morris Law, we are concerned about the elders in our community and work diligently to protect them when families ask for our assistance.
-If you witness a reason to be concerned about a family member living in an elder care facility, let us know.
+If you witness a reason to be concerned about a family member living in an elder care facility, contact our Aiken nursing home abuse attorneys as soon as possible.
 We will set up a free review of your concerns and take steps to stop abuse from happening.
-Call us at (843) 232-0944 in the Myrtle Beach area.
+Call us at (843) 232-0944 in South Carolina.
 You can also contact us online.